Sayrarh/Order-Tutorial/README.md

 ```

 ![Project Initialisation](Images/forgeinit.png)
 This will open up your project folder in Visual Studio Code, where you can start writing your smart contract code.

 ### STEP 2 - Create your Smart contracts

 In the root directory of your project, you'll find a folder named "src".
 To create a new contract file, simply navigate to this folder and add your new file.

-Next thing we need to do is install OpenZeppelin in Foundry like so:
+Next thing you need to do is open your VSCode terminal window and run the following command to install OpenZeppelin in Foundry like so:

-Open your VSCode terminal window and run the following command:

 ```solidity
 forge install openzeppelin/openzeppelin-contracts